madhavkhoslaa/madhavkhoslaa.github.io/content/draft/CeationalDesignPatterns.md

 > Builder is a creational design pattern that lets you construct complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same construction code.

-## Real life example
+## Real-life example

-Have you ever been to a ice cream parlour where you are handed a sheet of paper and you tick on stuff and the create that ice cream for you ?
-Or if not it's similar to a subway shop where you select what you want in the sandwhich.
-The kind of bread you want, the kind of sauce are just the parameters you pass onto the sandwhich class or the ice cream class.
+Have you ever been to an ice cream parlor where you are handed a sheet of paper and you tick on stuff and then create that ice cream for you?
+Or if not it's similar to a subway shop where you select what you want in the sandwich.
+The kind of bread you want, and the kind of sauce are just the parameters you pass onto the sandwhich class or the ice cream class.

 ![image](https://i.imgur.com/Zh02EM4.png)